 When choosing and designing a website, use a web font like Lato, Open Sans, and Roboto.
 Web browsers and operating systems majorly support these.

 There is no standard font size for legal documents.
 However, the minimum font size used for legal documents should be at least 12.
 Using size 14 significantly affects readability on monitors.

 Also, it is important to keep enough line spacing between paragraphs to make them easily readable, even in the case of long documents.

 Supreme Court rules on legal document fonts

-Practically, most of the courts don’t stretch it so far because they generally require a font of a particular size to be legible and readable.
-However, it does not mean that you should keep using Times New Roman as your default font.
+Most courts don’t enforce font rules, as they only require a font of a particular size that is legible and readable.
+However, it does not mean you should keep using Times New Roman as your default font.

 Why are legal documents always in the same font?

 As mentioned above, some courts have specified guidelines for fonts, so many lawyers will follow this for briefs and other cases.

 When choosing the best font for professional documents, it is important to remember that the font should be clean, professional, legible, and readable.

 It should not be so decorative that it shifts the reader’s focus from the content.
 The font can either make or break your professional documents and writing.